Monday, February 25, 2019

 Wednesday, February 6, 2019

-That works out well for a minute.
-The new "RoboCop"goes around (in the high point of the film) kicking criminal ass (and even shooting one guy in the dick!), but then his memories start to resurface and things go south.
+That works out well for a day.
+The new "RoboCop" goes around (in the high point of the film) kicking criminal ass (and even shooting one guy in the dick!!!), but then his memories start to resurface and things go south.
 At the same time, there's a power struggle among the OCP executives that spills over into violence on the streets, since one of the biggest criminal kingpins in town is protected and funded by one of the scumbags on the OCP board.

 For an 80's action flick, ROBOCOP is entertaining enough.
 The violence leans more towards being gratuitous in a black comedy/social commentary sort of way, than it does in being a straight-forward action movie.
 I'm sure there's some kind of social message in there somewhere (probably about how giant corporations are bad, m'kay?), but I really don't care.
 I'm just here to be entertained.

-Worth a watch, but I'd really love to see an extremely dark and ultraviolent remake with less troubled memories drama and more killing the fuck out of bad guys action.
-If you need me, I'll be in my room doing a Flip Six Three Hole while watching STARSHIP TROOPERS.
-Would you like to know more?
+Worth a watch, but I'd really love to see an extremely dark and ultraviolent remake with less troubled memories and more killing the fuck out of bad guys.

 Remake - RoboCop (2014)